gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine let her hands fall to her sides.
 She was hungry, and tired, and frightened, and the way the thief had rolled his eyes at her question was the last straw.
-"Bookster---I said, do you have a cache like this in Starboard Town too?"
+"Bookster—I said, do you have a cache like this in Starboard Town too?"

 Razi glanced at her.
 "Not in, no, but near.
 One takes precautions."